 8. Pay more, waste less: 32% of consumers would pay more for a product from a brand that they believe is committed to sustainability.

 9. 43% of consumers want brands to be more aggressive about showing sustainable products on-site to further personalize their shopping experience.

 10. 75% of environmentally-conscious consumers want brands to reduce the amount of packaging they use.

-Interested in uncovering more consumer insights around sustainability in fashion retail?
+Interested in digging deeper into consumer insights regarding sustainability in fashion retail?
 Download Nosto’s Sustainability in Fashion Retail report and get access to additional stats and detailed demographic breakdowns.